 On top of that, the rainfly is rather generous and extends out over the front of the tent,

 This creates a waterproof entryway where you can take off your raincoat and shoes before going into the tent.
 You’ll love this feature if you regularly camp in rainy areas.

 Coleman has responded to user feedback and recently redesigned this family tent to have stronger poles and more ergonomic guylines that can absorb wind forces.

 Paired with the protected zipper flaps and waterproof flooring, make this the best car camping tent that can handle nasty weather!

-Best For: When you need a strong, waterproof tent that’s generously sized for families in rainy climates.
+Best For: When you need one of the best tents for families that is waterproof and generously sized for families in rainy climates.